 We recognize that an intersectional approach is necessary to address stigma.
 People navigate the health system with multiple identities.
 For example, a healthcare worker may also experience mental health and substance use challenges, a client may also have a family member who is struggling, and an Indigenous person will experience incarceration differently than a non-Indigenous person.
 Through UNITE, we aim to create a safe environment for all people delivering, receiving, and impacted by healthcare.

 People with lived and living experience are experts in their own care.
 At BC Mental Health and Substance Use Services, we work with patient partners to ensure everything from policies to programming is inclusive of client perspectives.

 "Stories of Stigma" is a three-part video series co-created with patient partners featuring the stories and voices of three people with mental health and substance use disorders.
 Through these personal stories of how stigma impacted each person's healthcare experience and outcomes, we can learn, understand and improve the care we provide.

-Click on the Dialogue Companion below and see how it can help you to facilitate people coming together in a spirit of openness and curiosity.“Stories of Stigma” Dialogue Companion to Videos
+Dialogue Companion (PDF) can help you to facilitate people coming together in a spirit of openness and curiosity.

 The UNITE initiative is co-designed with people with lived and living experience.
 Co-design is a process that involves the people most impacted by the initiative as shared decision-makers.
 People with lived and living experience act as co-designers along with staff, leaders, and video animators to build the planning, delivery, and evaluation of UNITE.